valentin-deschaintre/valentin-deschaintre.github.io/index.md

 	<h3>Internships</h3>
 	<div class="Introduction">
-		<b>Adobe Research Internship:</b> I will be looking for strong PhD students to collaborate with for the 2024 Adobe internship program.
-If you are interested in interning at Adobe with me (see my research interests above), don't hesitate to reach out (deschain@a***e.com) detailing what your research interests are, and what you would like to work on during the internship. <br><br>
+		<b>Adobe Research Internship:</b> I will be looking for strong PhD students to collaborate with for the 2025 Adobe internship program.
+If you are interested in interning at Adobe with me (see my research interests above), don't hesitate to reach out (deschain@a***e.com) detailing what your research interests are, and what you would like to work on during the internship.
+Internships are usually discussed around November December of the year preceding it.
+It is important that your advisor is aware of your plans to do an intership.<br><br>
 	</div>
 	<h3>Past Interns</h3>